andyichr/doshie/README.md

 [![Build Status](https://travis-ci.org/andyichr/doshie.svg)](https://travis-ci.org/andyichr/doshie)

-A simple build-system bootstrapping program for developers who prefer to do development in an interactive, isolated, docker-based environment.
+A simple build-system bootstrapping program for software writers who prefer to do development in an interactive, isolated, docker-based environment.
 The idea is to enable writing software which has complex, build-time dependencies to be worked on in a consistent, repeatable way.
 The typical use-case involves quickly starting a git project, adding *doshie*, running *./shell*, and coding.
 The end result is, hopefully, a very rapid and low-friction way to begin